LucidKreaxions/alx_be_shell/shell_permissions/README.md

+These are scripts that:

-0-iam_betty: A script that switchs the current user to the user betty.
+0-iam_betty: switches the current user to the user betty.

-1-who_am_i: A script that prints the effective username of the current user.
+1-who_am_i: prints the effective username of the current user.

-4-empty: A script that creates an empty file called hello.
+4-empty: creates an empty file called hello.

+5-execute: adds execute permission to the owner of the file hello